Wave of Prayer

 Lord in your mercy… hear our prayer

-• We join with the World Council of Churches in their prayer for the region of the wider Middle East.
+● We join with the World Council of Churches in their prayer for the countries of Ireland, United Kingdom: England, Northern Ireland, Scotland, Wales.

 Lord in your mercy… hear our prayer